DNA damage theory of aging: DNA damage and mutation

 To understand the DNA damage theory of aging it is important to distinguish between DNA damage and mutation, the two major types of errors that occur in DNA.
 Damage and mutation are fundamentally different.
 DNA damage is any physical abnormality in the DNA, such as single and double strand breaks, 8-hydroxydeoxyguanosine residues and polycyclic aromatic hydrocarbon adducts.
 DNA damage can be recognized by enzymes, and thus can be correctly repaired using the complementary undamaged strand in DNA as a template or an undamaged sequence in a homologous chromosome if it is available for copying.
 If a cell retains DNA damage, transcription of a gene can be prevented and thus translation into a protein will also be blocked.
 Replication may also be blocked and/or the cell may die.
-Descriptions of reduced function, characteristic of aging and associated with accumulation of DNA damage, are given later in this article.
+Descriptions of reduced function, characteristic of aging and associated with accumulation of DNA damage, are described in the next section.

 In contrast to DNA damage, a mutation is a change in the base sequence of the DNA.
 A mutation cannot be recognized by enzymes once the base change is present in both DNA strands, and thus a mutation cannot be repaired.
 At the cellular level, mutations can cause alterations in protein function and regulation.
 Mutations are replicated when the cell replicates.
 In a population of cells, mutant cells will increase or decrease in frequency according to the effects of the mutation on the ability of the cell to survive and reproduce.
 Although distinctly different from each other, DNA damages and mutations are related because DNA damages often cause errors of DNA synthesis during replication or repair and these errors are a major source of mutation.